astral-duck/ahdpitchpal/documentation/tasks/steps.md

 - [ ] E2E tests (Playwright)
 - [ ] Final QA, bugfixes
 - [ ] Deploy to Vercel (ahdpitchpal.com)

 ---

+# Next Steps / Suggestions

+- [ ] Implement feedback/flagging on answers for users (with required comment)
+- [ ] Build admin dashboard view for flagged responses (with filters/search)
+- [ ] Enhance training interface for admins to review/correct answers and update RAG table
+- [ ] UI/UX polish for admin dashboard and chat history
+- [ ] (When ready) Integrate live xAI billing API for real-time usage/cost tracking
+- [ ] Add notifications or logs for admin actions (user creation, file uploads, etc)

+---

+**What would you like to tackle next?**
+- Feedback/flagging system
+- Flagged response admin view
+- Training/corrections UI
+- UI/UX polish
+- xAI billing integration (when ready)
+- Something else?

+Let me know your priority or if you want a suggestion!

+---